Birmingham clean air charge: What you need to know

 However, there will be some exemptions.
 Charges will not be applied:

-- For one year for commercial vehicles registered within the zone
+- For one year for commercial vehicles registered within the zone, up to a maximum of two vehicles per company

 - For one year for commercial vehicles registered in Birmingham travelling into the zone with "an existing finance agreement beyond 2020"